Gontjarow/MiniLibX/docs/mlx-tutorial-create-image.md

 ### I have no idea what I just read!
 You should read up on the underlying *binary format* for integers and *bitwise operators* in C. Here's a very brief summary of what happens above:

 Our color integer is 0xABCDEF or light blue.
-Here it is in **binary**, separated by bytes (big endian):
+Here it is in binary, separated by bytes (big endian):
 ```
     Alpha    Red      Green    Blue
 0x  00       AB       CD       EF